mmore500/waves/syllabus.md

 1. topic
   * Open a pull request [on the course website](https://github.com/mmore500/cse-891) that adds a template post with a descriptive title.
+  You'll need to create a new file in `blog/_posts/`.
+  Use a file that already exists in that directory as a template.
   * Mark your pull request with the "topic" label and comment on the pull request with a brief description of your post.
   * Consider referring to the [Possible Course Topics](#possible-course-topics) subsection
 2. outline